zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

       <copy>./01_deploy_avcli.sh</copy>
       ````

-4. Next, we will use the AV Command Line Interface (AVCLI) to register the host, dbsec-lab, with Audit Vault.<br>
+4. Next, we will use the AV Command Line Interface (AVCLI) to register the host, dbsec-lab, with Audit Vault.
-You will see that the commands being run are stored in the `avcli_register_host.av` file.<br>
+You will see that the commands being run are stored in the `avcli_register_host.av` file.
-In this step you will see a activation key.<br>
+In this step you will see a activation key.
 **Record this Activation Key for use later in the lab!**

       ````